The 20 Best Opsoclonus-Myoclonus Syndrome Doctors Near Me in New York, US

 English

-Abdul Latif is a Neurologist in Watertown, New York.
+Abdul Latif is a Neurologist practicing medicine in Watertown, New York.
 Dr. Latif is rated as a Distinguished provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
-His top areas of expertise are Migraine, Cerebelloolivary Atrophy, Olivopontocerebellar Atrophy, and Primary Familial Brain Calcification.
+He is also highly rated in 49 other conditions, according to our data.
+His clinical expertise encompasses Migraine, Olivopontocerebellar Atrophy, Primary Familial Brain Calcification, and Cerebelloolivary Atrophy.

 Distinguished in Opsoclonus-Myoclonus Syndrome